maxgrok/maxgrok.github.io_oldversion/_posts/2017-04-27-intro-to-object-relationships.markdown

 	end
 ```

-First we initialize with an empty collection of songs, then we make a instance method called "add_songs" to add songs to our instance variable array @songs.
+First we initialize with an empty collection of songs.
+Second, we make a instance method called "add_songs" to add songs to our instance variable array @songs.
 Third, we need a way to view our songs, so we make a instance method called songs, which only displays our songs for that specific artist.
 This is who we represent the "has many" relationship in code.

 This is a basic introduction to object relationships.